I dry a LOT of food with Excalibur Food Dehydrators. You will see them getting plenty of use in the photos on my food drying pages.

 Nine Excalibur trays with 9.5 pounds of strawberries ready to dry

 You will grow a beard waiting for bananas to dry if you buy a cheap food dehydrator without a fan.
 Some banana slices may dry like poker chips while others remain moist.
 Making bark or fruit leather is nearly impossible without a fan.

 Most dehydrators have a fan.
 Ronco dehydrators do not.
 Don’t waste your time and money on a Ronco Food Dehydrator like the four men on the left.
 Excalibur owner on right.

 Adjustable Temperature Settings

 Different foods require different temperatures.
-Look for a range of 95° to 155° F. (35° to 68° C).
-Meat is dried in the 145° to 155° range while herbs are dried at 95°.
-I dry most vegetables at 125° and fruits at 135°.
+Excalibur Dehydrators have a range of 105° F to 165° F. (40° to 74° C).
+Meat is dried at the high end while herbs are dried at the low end.
+Vegetables and fruits are dried in the 125° to 135° range.
 The low-priced Nesco FD-37 and FD-39 food dehydrators do not have adjustable thermostats.
 One temperature fits all is not a good strategy for drying food.